 - ⅓ cup chopped flat leaf parsley

 - Rinse the dried mushrooms, then soak them in enough water to cover them for 15 minutes.
 Then drain, reserving the liquid to use for additional mushroom stock if needed.
 Then put the dried mushrooms in boiling water for 5 minutes, discard the water, and chop them once they've cooled.1.5 oz dried gourmet mix mushrooms, Water to cover mushrooms

-- Heat the mushroom broth or vegetable broth in a separate saucepan on a low simmer because you will be adding it to the risotto in half-cup increments with a soup ladle.
+- Heat the mushroom broth in a separate saucepan on a low simmer because you will be adding it to the risotto in half-cup increments with a soup ladle.
 Once it is hot, put the top on and keep it at low heat.6 cups organic mushroom broth

 - Heat a large non-stick pan on medium heat for 3 minutes.
 Add 1 tablespoon olive oil.
-Add the fresh mushrooms and mix them often, they will make a squeaking sound, until moisture is released.
+Add the chanterelle mushrooms and mix them often, they will make a squeaking sound, until moisture is released.
 Cook for 5 minutes, stirring occasionally.
 Add in the soaked mushrooms, add a large pinch of sea salt, and keep stirring until the mushrooms are browning around the edges, and the liquid is evaporating.
 This will take another 5 minutes approximately.1 lb chanterelles or other fresh wild mushrooms, 2 tablespoons extra-virgin olive oil, 1 teaspoon sea salt

 - Heat a heavy-bottom saucepan with sloping sides preferably, such as a risotto pan, for 3 minutes on medium heat.
 Add 1 tablespoon olive oil and 1 tablespoon butter.
 Stir in the chopped onion with the leek and keep stirring until the onions start turning translucent and then start browning, approximately 5 minutes.
 Add garlic and stir for 30 seconds.1 tablespoon butter, 1 medium yellow onion, 1 leek, 2 cloves garlic